Skip to content

 • PhD in Public Policy

-Format: Most programs are campus-based, but select courses are available online or hybrid.
+Most programs are campus-based, with some online or hybrid coursework available.

-Why it stands out: UMass combines high research standards with public university affordability, giving doctoral students broad access to funding and mentorship opportunities.
+Why it stands out: UMass Amherst combines strong research opportunities with public university affordability.

 Types of Doctoral Programs in Massachusetts